-The Athens-Hocking Solid Waste District (AHSWD)does not haul garbage or recycling materials.
-The District is a free enterprise system, except in the Village of Glouster, and the Cities of Nelsonville and Athens, which are all in Athens County.
+The Athens-Hocking Solid Waste District (AHSWD) does not haul garbage or recycling materials.
+The District is a free enterprise system, except in the Villages of Coolville, Glouster and the Cities of Nelsonville and Athens, which are all in Athens County.

-On May 20, 2024, the Athens-Hocking Solid Waste District Board voted to purchase the Athens-Hocking Recycling Center's (AHRC) land, material recovery and compost facility.
-It is the intent that the District will lease the facility to the newly formed Southeastern Ohio Recycling Terminal Council of Government (SORT) to haul, collect and process recycling and trash for those contracts which the AHRC holds at the time of the formation of SORT.
+On May 20, 2024, the Athens-Hocking Solid Waste District Board voted to seek a parcel fee to purchase the Athens-Hocking Recycling Center's (AHRC) land, material recovery and compost facility.
+It was the intent for the District to lease the facility to the newly formed Southeastern Ohio Recycling Terminal Council of Government (SORT) to haul, collect and process recycling and trash for contracts which the AHRC held at the time of the formation of SORT.
+After the public hearing and voting process the proposed parcel fee was voted down.
+Therefore, AHRC's land and facilities will continue to be owned by AHRC and SORT will lease the facility until the mortgage is paid off and then they will own the property for the Council of Governments.

 SORT will work with those communities, commercial and governmental entities to offer recycling services performed in the district as well as any other entity which whom chooses to use the services.
-By purchasing the AHRC's Center and land, it will maintain the facility in good working order and be able to expand services as required to keep recycling processing local and be able to ensure the historical investment will be ensured for years to come.
+SORT will maintain the facility in good working order and be able to expand services as required to keep recycling processing local and be able to ensure the historical investment will be ensured for years to come.